Shopify/quilt/packages/web-worker/README.md

 worker.postMessage('direct postMessage access!');
 ```

 Because you are interacting with the worker directly in this mode, most other features of this library are not relevant (the memory management considerations, the `createMessenger` option, `expose`, `terminate`, etc).
-However, you can customize the name of the worker file with the [`webpackChunkName` comment](#naming-the-worker-file), just like with workers created via `createWorkerFactor`.
+However, you can customize the name of the worker file with the [`webpackChunkName` comment](#naming-the-worker-file), just like with workers created via `createWorkerFactory`.
+The functions returned by `createPlainWorkerFactory` also have a `url` property for the URL of the worker file, like `createWorkerFactory`.

 #### Worker